dmitryikh/leaves/README.md

     * no support transformations functions.
 Output scores is _raw scores_
     * no support `dart` models
     * could be divergence between C API predictions vs. _leaves_ because of floating point convertions and comparisons tolerances.
+  * scikit-learn tree models:
+    * no support transformations functions.
+Output scores is _raw scores_ (as from `GradientBoostingClassifier.decision_function`)
+    * only pickle protocol `0` is supported
+    * support only 1 class `sklearn.ensemble.GradientBoostingClassifier` model

 ## Contacts